electron-userland/spectron/README.md

   Setting this option enables `--verbose` logging when starting ChromeDriver.
 * `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
 Setting this option enables `verbose` logging from Webdriver.
+* `webdriverOptions` - Object of additional options for Webdriver

 ### Node Integration